 A chef’s kitchen is a masterful remodel that seamlessly combines with the home’s original appeal.
 White cabinetry is topped in contrasting granite slab and a suite of Wolf stainless steel appliances includes a commercial-style gas range.

-The countertops were tiled, something we don’t see a lot today.
+The countertops in the kitchen were tiled in the movie, something we don’t see a lot today:

 Did you know the movie was based on a British novel called Madame Doubtfire by Anne Fine?

 (Amazon affiliate links)

 After Robin Williams died in 2014, the “Doubtfire” house became an impromptu memorial spot for fans who left flowers and notes on the sidewalk.

 Want to live in the Mrs. Doubtfire house and be the envy of movie fans everywhere?
 The house has 4 bedrooms, 3.5 baths, and 3,300 square feet, and they’re asking $4.45 million.
 It last sold for $1.395 million.